-Completion of the Dual Degree Program
+Completion of the Dual Degree Programs

-The RN-to-MS dual degree program allows students to earn both the BS in nursing and the MS in nursing more efficiently than completing the two programs separately.
+The RN to MS dual degree programs allow students to earn both the BS in nursing and the MS in nursing more efficiently than completing the two programs separately.

 The BS in nursing degree will be conferred upon completion of all general education and bachelor's component courses, including the undergraduate-level capstone.
 Students will then be able to continue seamlessly into the remaining graduate-level courses.